 These past three weeks I have been blessed with food, visits and well wishes from family and friends.
 I am so fortunate to have a wonderful community around me to help and pray for me and my family.
 It has allowed me to stay focused on my recovery and adjust to life with four children.
 I am still recovery and I am still adjusting.
 My mom has been staying with us a majority of the past three weeks and has been a huge help with the big sisters.
 My sweet Mia and Madelyn are such a big help with the baby and my two year old Norah.
 They change diapers, burp the baby, and make sure Norah eats.
 They are so responsible with the chores of dishes, laundry, taking care of the dogs and cleaning their rooms.
 They really are so good at caring for me and their little siblings.
 We will have to reward them for stepping up and helping us so much.

 Nicholas has been a dream.
 I call him my little dreamboat.
 He only really fussed when he needs burped and is hungry.
-I have enjoyed this time postpartum mostly because I have been so well take care of.
+I have enjoyed this time postpartum mostly because I have been so well attended to.
 The strain of waking up every few hours at night seems less burdensome and more joyful because of all the support.
-I have less to stress about because I am so well cared for.
+I have less to stress about because I have been fed, checked on and spoiled around the clock.
 I am so thankful for this baby who is a breastfeeding champ.
-He is passed his birthweight at his two week check up.
+He has passed his birthweight at his two week check up.
 Nicholas had been more alert during his few times of being awake.
 He is such a joy to our family especially his sisters who cannot stop kissing, holding or snuggling their brother.

 If you made it this far thanks for reading.
 I wanted to remember this entire experience for the future.
 I want to make sure my children have the story.
 I may add a few things here and there as I remember them.